schmettow/ylab-edge-go/README.md

 # Current status

-You should include this crate if you are writing code that you want to run on a `Cytron Maker Pi Pico`. *Note* that the MP Pico is similar to the robotics-oriented Maker Pi RP2040, but not the same.
-(See [here](https://github.com/9names/makerpi_rp2040), if you have the latter).

 Currenty, the following devices are implemented using [Embassy]: https://embassy.dev/.
 All devices are running in their own async task.

 + LED